Dharmendra016/Book_my_show_webApp/Readme.md

 - Dharmendra Singh Chaudhary (THA078BCT016)
 - Jesis Upadhaya (THA078BCT017)

-This project is developed as part of our DBMS course to demonstrate our understanding of database design, SQL queries, and web application development.
+This project is developed as part of our DBMS course to demonstrate our understanding of database design, SQL queries.